googleapis/nodejs-cloud-rad/README.md

 npx @google-cloud/cloud-rad
 ```

+Set `NO_UPLOAD=1` to generate the docfx yaml without attempting to upload to Cloud RAD.

 Ignore the warnings about `pip`.
 There should be a `_devsite` folder with yaml files.
 Install [`docfx`](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool).
 Clone https://github.com/googleapis/doc-templates outside of the client library.

 Create the following `docfx.json` file inside the client library: